Living without Fear

 A Brief History of Fear

 Was there ever a time when you had no fear?
 Think about that for a moment.
 I have very few rather sporadic memories of my early childhood.
-The memories I do have make me think that life taught me to be fearful of certain things.
+The memories I do have make me think that it was life that taught me to be fearful of certain things.
 For instance, falling into a pig pen from a hayloft in a barn, taught me to be fearful of heights.
-My parents taught me to be fearful of strangers, particularly if they were not from our German Mennonite culture.
+My parents taught me to be fearful of strangers, particularly if they were not from our familiar German Mennonite culture.

-paradise lost book coverThe bible first records human fear in the book of Genesis 3:10.
+The Bible first records human fear in the book of Genesis 3:10.
 This takes place right after the first man and first woman disobey their Creator by eating from the forbidden tree.
-Prior to that event, the man and woman walked with God in the garden each day, they had no knowledge of what fear was.
-It was only after taking that step of disobedience that they hide themselves when they hear God coming, and when he asks why they hid, the man replies, “I was afraid because I was naked.”
+Prior to that event, the man and woman walked with God in the garden each day and had no knowledge of what fear was.
+It was only after taking that step of disobedience that they hid themselves when they heard God coming, and when he asked why they hid, the man replies, “I was AFRAID because I was naked.”
 Apparently prior to the forbidden fruit event they didn’t know they were naked, and did’t care, and had no fear…of anything.
-After eating the fruit they also were reminded of the warning that God had given them earlier that the moment they did they would “surely die”.
-The snake that talked them into eating the fruit had assured them that they would not die, but rather that they would become like God knowing good from evil…which was partially true.
+After eating the fruit they were reminded of the warning that God had given them earlier… that the moment they ate of it they would “surely die”.
+That sneaky snake that talked them into eating the fruit had deceptively assured them that they would not die, but rather that they would become like God knowing good from evil…which was partially true.

 Why We Feel Fear